GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I.md

 Examples for thematic maps
 ```

 These two maps use design elements differently.
-Topographic maps will use symbols and colors out of convention and readibility, whereas in designing thematic maps, the symbols and colors you use depend on the context and the information you want to convey.
+Topographic maps will use symbols and colors out of convention and readability, whereas in designing thematic maps, the symbols and colors you use depend on the context and the information you want to convey.

 <!--## Graphic Semiology

 __Definition__: Graphic semiology refers to a set of rules allowing the use of a __graphic sign systems__ to convey information.
 Graphic semiology uses visual variables to construct a system of signs, allowing the graphic translation of information.

 Our brain is capable of interpreting graphic relationships between entities in just seconds.
 Semiology attempts to theorise these interpretation to make the map more effective and relevant.

 EDIT: Remove this part?-->